-6.1 GPA 2022-03: An amendment to the Ogden Valley General Plan adding an addendum to the General Plan addressing Moderate Income Housing reporting requirements per HB 462.
-Planner: Bill Cobabe
+2.1 GPA 2022-03: An amendment to the Western Weber General Plan adding an addendum to the General Plan addressing Moderate Income Housing reporting requirements per HB 462.
+Copies of the proposed addendum can be found at the following link: https://frontier.co.weber.ut.us/p/Project/Index/17464 Planner: Bill Cobabe

-Planner Cobabe explained House Bill (HB) 462 requires cities and counties in Utah to adopt a Moderate-Income Housing plan that addresses strategies as outlined in State Code.
+HB 463 requires cities and counties in Utah to adopt a Moderate Income Housing plan that addresses strategies as outlined in State Code.
 Staff went through the existing General Plans for Western Weber and Ogden Valley and pulled out those portions of the respective General Plans to prepare a reporting document to report to the State.
 These strategies must be adopted with implantation plans that show goals and targets that can be used to demonstrate progress towards completion of the plans and adopted strategies.
-He noted no substantive policy changes accompany this addendum.
-All of the policies that are listed were already adopted by the County in the respective General Plans.
-He concluded staff recommends that the Planning Commission offers a positive recommendation to the County Commission for file GPA 2022-03, amending the adopted General Plan and adding Addendum 1, as shown in Exhibit A; the recommendation is supported with the following findings.
+That document is attached as Exhibit A.